biigle/.github/profile/README.md

 BIIGLE is a web service for the efficient and rapid annotation of still images and videos.
-Read [the paper](https://doi.org/10.3389/fmars.2017.00083) or visit the public instance at [biigle.de](https://biigle.de).
+Read [the paper](https://doi.org/10.3389/fmars.2017.00083) or visit the instance at [biigle.de](https://biigle.de).

 ## Support